alphabill-org/alphabill/docs/transactions.md

 2. *Backlink* (byte string) is the backlink to the previous transaction with the token.
-3. *DataUpdateSignatures* (array of byte strings) is an array of inputs to satisfy the token data update predicates down the inheritance chain.
+3. *DataUpdateSignatures* (array of byte strings) is an array of inputs to satisfy the token data update predicates up the inheritance chain.

 ##### Create Fungible Token Type